DataScienceInPractice/Site/dsip/docs/index.md

 Data science is an emerging and multidisciplinary field, organized around the practice of analyzing data, and all the questions, practices and problems that entails.

-These materials focus on the practical elements of finding, analyzing, interpreting and contextualizing the data analysis, in order to practice using answering questions with data.
+These materials focus on the practical elements of finding, analyzing, interpreting and contextualizing data analysis, in order to practice answering questions with data.

 ## Requirements